We provide specialist clinical nutrition & dietetic services across three levels, depending on the complexity and needs of the case.

 Sessional Dietetic Input

+For some clients, targeted sessional dietetic input may be sufficient without a full programme.
+This option provides a small number of structured consultations focused on assessment, education and practical dietary guidance.
 It may be appropriate where a specific nutrition concern has been identified and short-term input is likely to be sufficient.

-• personalised dietary recommendations
+• personalised dietary advice & recommendations based on prior assessment

 • written summary and guidance